georgem00re/k8s-wiki-docusaurus/docusaurus/docs/kubernetes/clusters/index.md

-# Kubernetes Clusters
+# Clusters

 ## What is a Cluster?

 [Kubernetes](../what-is-kubernetes) hosts [containerised applications](../../concepts/containerised-application) on
 clusters.
 A **cluster** is a collection of [nodes](../nodes) that coordinate and work together as a single coherent system.
-You can think of a Kubernetes cluster as a pool of compute resources upon which a containerised application is deployed and runs.
+You can think of a Kubernetes cluster as a pool of compute resources upon which one or more containerised applications are deployed and run.